BattletechModders/ModTek/FEATURES.md

   since there is only one id, auto-merging can happen.
   All base game files that are mergable only have one type per id.

-- Merges: All typed merges requires the type to be specified, mods could have used the same name for different resources.
-  Only CSV, JSON and TXT can be merged.
+- Merges: Resources with of vanilla type (BattleTechResourceType) and file type csv, txt and json can be merged.
   JSON merges are done with Newtonsoft JSON.NET.
   Txt and CSV merges simply append any text to the existing file.